aroundmyroom/Schiphol-API-JSON/README.md

 # Schiphol-API-JSON
-This readme is part of development so can change
+This readme is part of development so can and will change

 Schiphol is the Dutch airport and they have made their data public through their API

+I have chosen to get the data as JSON and try to make something with PHP

+At this time only some JSON is outputted and it needs to be put in HTML where options can be selected

-I have chosen to get the data as JSON and try to make something with PHP Please be awere: This author as totally no clue about coding but wants a number of things:
+Please be aware: This author as totally no clue about coding but wants a number of things:

 Get data from the public Schiphol API and together we make a nice wepage of it so that users can lookup their flight and even find after landing their luggage belt